NormalNvim/NormalNvim/README.md

 CHATGPT_API_KEY="my_key_here"
 ```

-* **Why are my sessions not remembered?**
-Of the buffers that were opened when nvim was closed, NormalNvim will only remember the ones that were saved at least once.
-This might sound confusing at first, but it gives you the most control over what you actually want to save/restore.

 * **What scenarios are not covered by this distro?**
   * **Kubernetes**: We do not provide a kubernetes plugin.
 But we recommend using friendly-snippets, to quickly write code, and [overseer.nvim](https://github.com/stevearc/overseer.nvim) to run kubernetes commands from inside nvim without having to wait for the server response.
   * **e2e testing**: We do not provide an e2e plugin.
 But we do provide the :TestNodejsE2e command you can customize on [/lua/base/3-autocmds.lua](https://github.com/Zeioth/NormalNvim/blob/main/lua/base/3-autocmds.lua) along with all the other testing commands.
 You can also rename the commands to anything you want in case you don't use nodejs.